evolv-ai/env-integrations/catalyst/README.md

 ---
 ### rule.whenContext()

 *New in 0.6.0* - Listens for `evolv.client.getActiveKeys` and fires a callback when the sandbox state changes to `active` or `inactive`.
 Useful for SPA cleanup functions.
+The default state of an experiment is `active`, even if no `rule.id` or `rule.idActive` criteria were provided.

 | Syntax | Description | Notes |
 | :----- | :---------- | ----- |